netizenorg/netitor/README.md

 **update()**: if the `autoUpdate` is set to `false` you can control when you want the preview window to update yourself by calling: `ne.update()`

-**highlight(lineNumber, color)**: this method will highlight a line of code in the editor.
-It requires a number as it's first argument (the line you want to highlight) with a CSS color string as an optional second argument (the default color is a translucent red).
+**highlight(lineNumber, [columnNumber|color], color)**: this method will highlight a line of code in the editor.
+It requires a number as it's first argument (the line you want to highlight) with a CSS color string as an optional second argument (the default color is a translucent red), for example `ne.highlight(3, 'green')` will highlight the third line in the netitor with the color green.
+Alternatively, you can pass a column number as the second value and pass the color as the third value, for example `ne.highlight(3, 5, 'green')` will highlight the third line in the netitor starting from the fifth column (ie. 5 spaces in).
 To remove all the highlights run `ne.highlight(null)` or `ne.highlight()` with no arguments.

 **marker(lineNumber, color)**: this method will add a marker (a circle) in the gutter (where the line numbers are) in the specified line (default color is red).
 To remove all the markers run `ne.marker(null)` or `ne.marker()` with no arguments.